drclh/FRC-LGT/README.md

 	7)	Calculate ln(odds ratios) for all COGs in each bacteria
 	8)	chi square test to identify significantly overabundant COGs
 	9)	Select desired COGs
-	10)	Create heat map using vegan heatmap2
+	10)	Create heat map using gplot heatmap2